Khiingleo/alx-system_engineering-devops/0x0C-web_server/README.md

 # Web Server

 ## tasks
-* Transfer a file to your server
+* Transfer a file to your server - script transfers file from client to server
 * Install nginx web server
 * Setup a domain name
 * Redirection